yanghengtang/tp/docs/UserGuide.md

 ### Adding a patient: `add_p`

-Allows you to add a patient into the system.
+Allows you to add a patient to the system.

 **Format**: `add_p n\NAME ic\NRIC p\PHONE_NUMBER`